mandelsoft/spiff/README.md

 - With the option `--json` the output will be in JSON format instead of YAML.

-- The Option `--path <path>` can be used to output a nested path, instead of the the complete processed document.
+- The option `--path <path>` can be used to output a nested path, instead of the the complete processed document.

 - If the output is a list, the option `--split` outputs every list element as